Scale-invariant magnetoresistance in a cuprate superconductor: Abstract

 \section{Abstract}

-{The anomalous metallic state in high-temperature superconducting cuprates is masked by the onset of superconductivity near a quantum critical point.
-Use of high magnetic fields to suppress superconductivity has enabled a detailed study of the ground state in these systems.
-Yet, the direct effect of strong magnetic fields on the metallic behavior at low temperatures is poorly understood, especially near critical doping, $x=0.19$.
-Here we report a high-field magnetoresistance study of thin films of \LSCO cuprates in close vicinity to critical doping, $0.161\leq x\leq0.190$.
-We find that the metallic state exposed by suppressing superconductivity is characterized by a magnetoresistance that is linear in magnetic field up to the highest measured fields of $80$T. The slope of the linear-in-field resistivity is temperature-independent at very high fields.
-It mirrors the magnitude and doping evolution of the linear-in-temperature resistivity that has been ascribed to Planckian dissipation near a quantum critical point.
-This establishes true scale-invariant conductivity as the signature of the strange metal state in high-temperature superconducting cuprates.}
+The anomalous metallic state in the high-temperature superconducting cuprates is masked by superconductivity near a quantum critical point.
+Applying high magnetic fields to suppress superconductivity has enabled detailed studies of the normal state.
+Yet, the direct effect of strong magnetic fields on the metallic state is poorly understood.
+We report the high-field magnetoresistance of thin-film \LSCO cuprate in the vicinity of the critical doping, $0.161≤p≤0.190$.
+We find that the metallic state exposed by suppressing superconductivity is characterized by magnetoresistance that is linear in magnetic fields up to 80 tesla.
+The magnitude of the linear-in-field resistivity mirrors the magnitude and doping evolution of the well-known linear-in-temperature resistivity that has been associated with quantum criticality in high-temperature superconductors.